-The Board of Education recognizes that concussions and head injuries are the most commonly reported injuries in children and adolescents who participate in sports and recreational activities.
-The physical and mental well-being of our students is a primary concern.
-Therefore, the Chenango Valley Central School District adopts the following policy to support the proper evaluation and management of concussion injuries.
+The Board recognizes that concussions and head injuries are one of the most commonly reported injuries in children and adolescents who participate in sports and recreational activities.
+The physical and mental well-being of District students is a primary concern.
+As such, the District supports the proper evaluation and management of concussion injuries.

-A concussion is a mild traumatic brain injury (MTBI).
-A concussion occurs when normal brain functioning is disrupted by a blow or jolt to the head or body that causes the head and brain to move rapidly back and forth.
+A concussion is a mild traumatic brain injury (MTBI) that occurs when normal brain functioning is disrupted by a blow or jolt to the head or body that causes the head and brain to move rapidly back and forth.
 Recovery from concussion and its symptoms will vary.
 Avoiding re-injury and over-exertion until fully recovered are the cornerstones of proper concussion management.
-Concussions can impact a student's academics as well as their athletic pursuits.